NatronGitHub/Natron/Documentation/source/guide/thenodes-draw-rand_noise.rst

 .. image:: _images/TheNodes-Draw/nodes_draw_rand02.jpg

-The "Density" parameter allows to change the average distance between the random dots of the noise
+The "Density" parameter allows one to change the average distance between the random dots of the noise

 check "Static Seed" for a freeze frame of the effect